-BODY - MAKE A DECISION
+BODY - ANALYSE RISKS AND MAKE A DECISION

 - What advice, recommendations or actions could you take to achieve a desired outcome?
 Explain each option.
-Why did you discount alternative(s)? - Set out e.g. Option A...Option B...Option C... - How have you dealt with the situation in a professional manner?
+Why did you discount alternative(s)? - How did you build risk analysis into the recommendations you made? - Set out e.g. Option A...Option B...Option C... - How have you dealt with the situation in a professional manner?